-TS 22.071 [1] specifies aA new service requirement is hence identified, that the Location Request issued by the LCS client to GMLC should be enhanced to optionally include also the identity of the originator of the location request, i.e. the Requestor, not only the identity of the LCS client.
-The scenario is developed such, that the requestor is connected to the LCS client as a separate entity, with its own identity.
+A new service requirement is hence identified, that the Location Request issued by the LCS client to GMLC should be enhanced to optionally include also the identity of the originator of the location request, i.e. the Requestor, not only the identity of the LCS client.
+The scenario is developed such, that the requestor is connected to the LCS client as a separate entity, with its own identity-and name.
 Because of this, also the requestor must be authenticated by the LCS client and/or the network.

-- Note 2: Other security aspects of the Requestor functionality should be further studied. - Note 3: It is seen that when the requestors are authenticated by the LCS client, the LCS client should not use the same requestor identity for several requestors, when the requestors are authenticated by GMLC the GMLC should not use the same requestor identity for several requestors.
-On the other hand, the requestor identity could be the identity of a closed user group that could be used by and for different requestors, but this is for further study.
+Note 21: Other security aspects of the Requestor functionality should be further studied.

+Note 32: It is seen that when the requestors are authenticated by the LCS client, the LCS client should not use the same requestor identityname for several requestors, when the requestors are authenticated by GMLC the GMLC should not use the same requestor identity for several requestors.
+On the other hand, the requestor identityname could be the identityname of a closed user group, that could be used by and for different requestors, but this is for further study.